 1. Determine how you want to file your taxes.

 If you file taxes electronically, you can use the online software solution you're comfortable with.
-Most online tax solutions will walk you through the process, though there may be some additional costs for using the service.
+Most online tax software will walk you through the process, though there may be some additional costs for using the service.

 If you want to file your forms the old-fashioned way, you'll need to first download and fill out the forms from the IRS's website or order the requisite forms.
 Before filling out the forms, you'll need the completed W-4 forms from your employees and W-9 forms from your contractors.